rthomas67/thingiverse_add_dl_all_script_generator/README.md

 # Userscripts
-One of the options for "fixing" stuff on broken web sites is to use a browser plugin like GreaseMonkey or TamperMonkey to enable "user scripts."
+One of the options for "fixing" stuff on broken web sites is to use a browser plugin like Greasemonkey or Tampermonkey to enable "user scripts."
 That's what I did to make the broken "Download All Files" feature on Thingiverse a little less painful.

+* My favorite browser plugin for userscripts is Tampermonkey: https://www.tampermonkey.net
+  * Note: Tampermonkey might support older browser versions than some other plugins.

 # Approach
 The quickest way I could think of to streamline the process of downloading all the files